Skip to main content

 The Midnight Serenade (When Musicians Won't Let You Sleep)

 The Virgin Islands serenade tradition involves musicians gathering outside newlyweds’ homes to play traditional music until invited in for refreshments.
-This European-influenced custom is practiced in 15% of rural community weddings and has evolved into hotel lobby performances that security definitely didn’t approve.
+This European-influenced custom, practiced in some rural community weddings, has evolved into hotel lobby performances that security definitely didn’t approve.

 Picture this: It’s 2 AM, you’ve just collapsed into your honeymoon suite bed, and suddenly you hear guitars, a banjo, and what sounds suspiciously like Uncle Raymond’s off-key singing outside your door.
 Welcome to the serenade tradition, where sleep is optional but hospitality is mandatory.